-Indeed, the use of a standard movement makes it easier to service the watch in any city of the world and the layout of the dial, as well as the classic shape of the rose gold body allows you to wear the watch with any formal dress on any special occasion, be it wedding, anniversary, graduation ceremony or some other, not so pleasant, event.
+Indeed, the use of a standard movement makes it easier to service the watch in any city of the world and the layout of the dial, as well as the classic shape of rose gold body, allows you to wear the watch with any formal dress on any special occasion, be it wedding, anniversary, graduation ceremony or some other, not so pleasant, event.

 The date aperture, which is neatly placed between 4 and 5 o’clock, is also large enough for the numerals to be easily readable.

 My only complaint here is the use of the hour and minute hands: they are too thin compared to the hour markers and the numerals.
 To my taste, a pair of leaf-shaped pointers would be just fine to make this model a living (and affordable classic.)

 Carl F. Bucherer Adamavi Automatic in Rose Gold (Ref.
 00.10307.03.16.01) watch specification